David-OConnor/saturn/README.rst

  - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, from Arrow.
  - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
  - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
  - from_iso: Create a datetime from an isoformat string.
-(Not yet implemented)
- - now: Find current utc time; timezone-aware
+ - now: Find current utc time; timezone-aware.
  - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
 Lazy.
  - fix_naive: Convert a timezone-naive datetime to an aware one.
  - move_tz: Change a datetime from one timezone to another.